Ifyexarmoon/go-somewhere/README.md

-go-somewhere is a new tab page with sorted bookmarks.
-I was inspired to make it by [wlfys-minimal-startpage](https://gitlab.com/wolfiy/wlfys-minimal-startpage).
+go-somewhere is a new tab page with sorted bookmarks, made of a bunch layered flexboxes.

-It is responsive to screen size and light or dark system themes, and is simply made of a bunch layered flexboxes.
+It is responsive to viewport size and the light or dark appearance of the system.